pudymody/kde-manualtiling/README.md

 1. Download the release file
 2. Load it from *System Settings -> Window Management -> KWin Scripts -> Install from file*
-3. You could change the number of columns, rows, colors and more from the settings.
+3. You could change the number of columns and rows from the settings.
 4. The default shortcut is *Meta+Ctrl+D*.
-If you dont like it, you could change it from *System Setggins -> Shortcuts -> Kwin -> Manual Tiling*
+If you dont like it, you could change it from *System Settings -> Shortcuts -> Kwin -> Manual Tiling*

 <!-- USAGE EXAMPLES -->
 ## Usage

 https://user-images.githubusercontent.com/814791/177024333-dd5e8175-f091-41b8-ab46-2ed49185ffe8.mp4

-Press the assigned shortcut and a grid will be shown.
-It will you the current focused window title and a grid.
-Click on a grid square, then on another, and the window will be resized to fit that space.
-Select another window and click again to tile it.
+Press the assigned shortcut and the applet will be shown.
+On the right, you could choose the window to tile clicking it.
+It would bring it to focus.
+On the left, click on a grid square, then on another, and the window will be resized to fit that space.
+Do the same for another one.
 When you are done, press the assigned shortcut again to hide it.

+The icons on the grid are merely decorative, you could still click on the squares, *but would you?*

+Opening and closing the applet will clean the grid, the idea is to launch it, arrange the windows and then forget about it.
+I dont want to force already placed windows into a made up grid.

 <!-- ROADMAP -->
 ## Roadmap